 Let’s start with email- something pretty much everyone uses.
 It is important to only open emails from senders who you know.
 Even just opening an email could wreak havoc on your computer and make you vulnerable to a variety of attacks.
 If you decide to open emails from unknown senders, be sure to look out for spelling and grammatical errors.
 This is especially important if these emails claim to be any type of offer/promotion or attempt to collect information for any reason.
 If an email solicits you for personal or financial information- do not respond!
 See which company it is, and even if it is a company you are attached to in some way, call them directly to confirm the validity of any attempt for information from you.
 Be wary of emails that demand you take immediate action over an “urgent matter”- especially ones that threaten to close or suspend an account- call this company directly.
-Make sure you Google this company to cross reference phone numbers.
+Make sure you Google this company to cross reference phone numbers, which specialize in phone lookups.
 It is extra time out of your day, but it is much more time consuming to try and take back your identity and prove you were the victim of cyber fraud.
 Make sure you look at the entire URL- it may look similar, but many scammers will make small changes that most people do not think to look for.
 It could be something as simple as changing a “.com” to a “.net”- have a diligent eye for these types of discrepancies.

 Many people live under the false assumption that social media is a safe place for information- when in fact, quite the opposite is true.
 Do not accept friend requests from people that you don’t know- or anyone that looks very suspicious.
 These could include people who do not use legitimate sounding names, or people who have very few friends and no easily identifiable connections with said friends.
 Do not respond to messages that include some sort of offer, survey, etc. Remember, just like you can spread the flu virus in the “real world”, when you make yourself susceptible to online attacks/viruses you endanger your friends and family who also share an online connection with you!